docarray/docarray/docs/user_guide/storing/docindex.md

 # Introduction

-A Document Index lets you store your Documents and search through them using vector similarity.
+A Document Index lets you store your documents and search through them using vector similarity.

 This is useful if you want to store a bunch of data, and at a later point retrieve documents that are similar to some query that you provide.